-Furthermore, this process only gives you aggregate statistics on data quality.
-Since many decisions are made based upon one datapoint at a time, the usefulness of the data is significantly hindered (more on this later).
-This begs the question.
-How can we know the quality of each individual data point?
+Furthermore, the V&V process only gives you aggregate statistics on data quality.
+Since our customers typically make decisions one property at a time, the usefulness of the V&V data can only be fully realized in the broader context of model performance for one data point at a time.
+This begs the question: How can we know the quality of a model prediction for each new input, when all we have are aggregated model statistics over validation data sets?

-The challenge of knowing when to trust your data isn’t new.
-This concept is covered at length in any publication on machine learning in healthcare.
-Data reliability in healthcare is imperative as diagnoses and treatments of patients based upon incorrect data could lead to serious injury or even loss of life.
+This concept of when to trust your data is covered at length in many publications on machine learning in different fields.
+Data reliability is a major requirement in areas like healthcare, where diagnoses and treatments of patients based upon incorrect data could lead to serious injury or even loss of life.
 It could be argued that in healthcare, model interpretability and a robust measure of trust are more valuable than sheer model performance.
 Wouldn’t you like to know why your AI doctor ordered that open heart surgery for you?

 Arturo’s Confidence Score Framework